-On behalf of Baseball Canada; congratulations to: Teamand all the teams on an excellent tournament.
+On behalf of Baseball Canada; congratulations to: Teamanall the teams on an excellent tournament. d

-Thanks to the host committee and volunteers for all the hard work and dedication.
-Thanks to the town of . for being such gracious hosts.
-Thanks to the umpires/officials for a job well done.
+Thanks to the host committee and volunteers for all the hard work and dedicat Thanks to the town of . for being such gracious hosts.
+Thanks to the umpires/officials for a job well done ion.

-Appendix I: Suggested Scripts (continued)

-Baseball Canada contact: Andrew Caudwell, Program Coordinator (acaudwell@baseball.ca)

-A big thank you to all our sponsors: Rawlings (bats) Mizuno (gloves) Mizuno (catcher glove) Rawlings (baseballs) Kahunaverse Sports Group (umpire clothing supplier) Sport Canada
+A big thank you to all our sponsors:

+Rawlings (bats) Mizuno (gloves) Rawlings (baseballs) Home Run Sports (umpire clothing supplier) Sport Canada

 PRESENTATION OF AWARDS

-Mizuno Top Catcher Award: From Team

 Mizuno Top Fielder Award: From Team

 Rawlings Top Batter Award: From Team

+·